dmd-program/dmd-100/topics/what_is_design.md

 12. Good design allows a user to perform optimally  in engaging reality
 13. Good design can be delivered, installed, and repaired conveniently

+These lists were not meant to be hard rules that apply to everything, but can be very guidelines when making or evaluating work.

 ## Citations